paasshme/netcut/README.md

 # Documentation
 The server use json through websockets to communicate with the client :
 ["command", "arg1", "arg2", [...]]
+You can find an instance of a python client in testClient.py

 ## Here are the request that the server currently recognize :
 * ### nmap_scan
     Return IP of every connected device using nmap